wschella/python-fuzzy-roughsets/README.md

 This is a rudimentary library that implements some basic algorithms related to (fuzzy) rough sets.
 Originated as a project for the Soft Computing course at Ghent University 2018-2019.

-**Warning:** Do not use in production.
-This only serves as some didactic material.
+**Warning:** This code is more then likely wrong in multiple places.
+Please use this only as a rudimentary accompaniement to existing implementations and theory.

 ## Contents